errorbegone/MERN-Street-Food/README.md

 ## MERN Street Food

 MERN Street Food is a full-stack web application built using the MERN (MongoDB, Express.js, React.js, Node.js) stack.
-This project allows users to sign up, log in, and post blogs related to street food.
+This project allows users to sign up, log in, and post blogs related to local street food and much more.

 ## Features